CS3398-Elara-helloJupiter/CS-Elara-F2018/README.md

 styles.css and index.html uploaded by Samantha.
 Note: use both files.

-The current TAB application can run as a website, it contains a demo representation of what the app will be able to do.
-The current web can navigate between different subject tasks which open up to sub tabs that contain different categories of the tasks.
-The window is able to be resized according with the users window, each category and subcategory contain a single unique table that stores the users task, description and due date.
+The current TAB application can run as a static web page.
+The page is a demo of the basic structure and flow of the final application.
+The current web page can navigate between different subject tasks which open up to sub tabs that contain different categories of those subjects.
+The window is resized according to the selection the user makes for each subject, category and subcategory.
+Each subcategory contains a single unique table that stores a list of relevant tasks, descriptions and due dates.
 The team members jobs will be the following for the next steps
 -	Mary – will implement HTML features within the code that will allow the website to run smoothly with accessibility guidelines.
--	Sam- will implement CSS features in the code and add accessibility keyboard shortcuts for easy navigation for the user.
+-	Sam- will implement CSS features in the code and add accessibility keyboard shortcuts for easy navigation for users.
--	Jessica – Implement the back end/ database of the website that will allow the user to store the tasks
+-	Jessica – will implement the web scripting and MySQL data model of the website to allow users to save tasks.
--	Aaron – implement dynamic features within the website.
+-	Aaron – will implement dynamic allocation features within the website.